mjsorribas/ionic-recorder/README.md

 ## Introduction

-This app showcases a few capabilities of
+This app showcases the combination of:
 * Ionic 2.x
 * Web Audio Interface